 Hometown: Chatham, NJ

-Major(s): Political Science, Spanish, and the Five College Certificate in International Relations
+Major(s): Political Science, Spanish, & the Five College Certificate in International Relations

 Activities on Campus: Women's Varsity Cross Country and Track, Amherst Political Union, Amherst Yoga Club, Student Health Educator